 You are expected to attend all classes, lectures, and film screenings, to be punctual and attentive, and to be prepared to participate in daily class discussion of our assignments.
-Note that your presence or absence in the classroom determines only your attendance grade; your participation grade depends upon your demonstrated involvement with our assigned material during class discussions.
+(For online courses, class attendance and participation are measured in terms of timely and thorough completion of weekly assignments, video lectures, films, quizzes, and exams.)
+Note that your presence or absence in the classroom determines only your attendance grade; your participation grade depends upon your demonstrated involvement with and completion of our assigned material during class discussions (or in a timely and thorough manner in online courses).
 To do so, you should:

-1) Complete assignments before the class meeting for which they are assigned.
+1) Complete assignments before the class meeting/dates for which they are assigned.

 2) Demonstrate evidence of your having read the texts and films with care.

 3) Raise interesting questions and comments in discussion.